Real Testing. Unbiased Reviews.

 Training For A Long Hike

-Starting a training regimen can feel overwhelming, especially if you’re new to hiking.
-However, the journey to becoming trail-ready is rewarding, offering both physical and mental benefits.
+Starting a training program can be overwhelming especially if you’re new to hiking.
+But the journey to being trail ready is rewarding and physically and mentally.

-A comprehensive training regimen includes strength training, cardiovascular activities, flexibility, and mobility work.
-These components prepare your body to handle the diverse demands of hiking, from navigating uneven terrain to carrying a loaded backpack.
+A complete training program includes strength training, cardio, flexibility and mobility work.
+These will prepare your body to handle the demands of hiking from uneven terrain to carrying a loaded backpack.

 Recovery techniques like cooling down after workouts and selecting the right gear are essential for a successful hiking trip experience.
 For example, my go-to hiking shoes for a small hike less than 5 miles are the Merrell Moab 3, while a 10 mile trek I will use my Hoka Kaha 2 GTX hiking boots